 Although it sounds bizarre, by storing your car key in the fridge, it will block the signal to your car.
-This will therefore prevent a thieve, who is trying your car door handle, from stealing it.
+This will, therefore, prevent a thieve, who is trying your car door handle, from stealing it.
 If your car keys are close by, then the car will send a wireless signal to you keyless fob, which will respond by unlocking your car door and allow for it to be stolen.
 Why the fridge you may ask?
 Well, if a hacker knows that you store your car keys near the front door, they could simply stand outside your home, intercept the signal from your car key with a pair of radio transmitters and off they go.
-So, the further away the better.
+So, the further away from door the better.

 2. USE A CLASSIC STEERING WHEEL LOCK

 To prevent criminals from stealing your car, perhaps think about securing it with a good old-fashioned steering wheel lock so that it cannot move.
 Making your car impossible to drive, having a steering wheel lock acts as a great deterrent to many car criminals.
 Yes, they may look unattractive, but for better vehicle security, you’ll be able to combat thieves with this basic security, putting you at ease.

 3. TURN OFF YOUR CAR’S BLUETOOTH AND WI-FI

 When you’re not using them, it’s best to ensure that you switch off your Bluetooth and Wi-Fi as an open wireless connection could allow for criminals to connect to your entertainment system.
 In doing this, they are able to take control of either one or more parts of your car.
 If your car has a Wi-Fi hotspot, which allows you to unlock your doors and start the engine, make sure that you don’t make the mistake of leaving your password in the car as you don’t want to be that person.